petrvanblokland/Xierpa3/README.md

 or PDF, or pixel images.
 Live or as template files.

 For now Xierpa3 is a proof-of-concept "gone live".
-This means that currently installation may not be as automated and smooth as it will be and themes, examples and documentation are not finished.
+This means that currently installations may not be as automated and smooth as it will be and themes, examples and documentation are not finished.
 Parts of Xierpa3 are still under development right now.
 Classes are available in the source that are still being worked on and tested.
 This will remain until version 1.0.